cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 ## Scaling

 Data for the scaling study can be recorded using the `scaling.sh` script.
-By looking at the printed output of the program, one can see already that the figure of merit does not vary significantly.
-This means that the time taken to compute a segment for a particle -- including particle look-up & update -- is independent from the total number of particle, which is expected.
+By looking at the printed output of the program, one can already see that the figure of merit does not vary significantly.
+This means that the time taken to compute a single segment for a particle -- including look-up & update -- is independent from the total number of particle, which is expected.
+The script used to plot the data is accessible [here][1].

 ### `PopulationControl` & `CycleTracking`

 ![scaling_popcontrol](figures/scaling_ppcontrol.png)

 ![scaling_tracking](figures/scaling_tracking.png)

 The time spent in the `PopulationControl` and `CycleTracking` sections seems to scale linearly with the target number of particles of the simulation.
+This is the expected results as there are no index lookup or nested iterators in our code; Not that Rust would allow it anyway.

 ### `CycleSync`

 ![scaling_sync](figures/scaling_sync.png)

+The value for 70,000 particles seems to be incorrect, a similar divergence can be observed on the `PopulationControl` diagram.
+This is probably a normal fluctuation and can be ignored.

-At first, the sync phase seems to be independent from the target number of particles.
+At first, the sync phase seems to be independent from the target number of particles as it stays constant.
 However, if we look at the script used to collect the data, we can see that no file name was specified for the energy spectrum to be printed.
-This leads to the code not keeping track of the spectrum, hence removing the dependance over the number of particles.
+This means that the code is not keeping track of the spectrum, hence removing the dependance over the number of particles.
 If we were to run the script again, specifying a file name using `-e`, we would observe a similar figure to that of `PopulationControl` and `CycleTracking`.

 ## Rustified Edition Comparison